nebudev14/NebuDev14/README.md

 i'm a maker that loves building and tinkerin' with random technologies.

-currently my interests deal with web development and robotics, along with embedded systems and security.
+currently my interests deal with robotics, web development, and embedded systems

 if you're interested in some of the stuff i do, you can check out [my website 🌎](https://nebudev.vercel.app/)

+you can reach me at `hi [at] wyun [dot] dev`  ✉️

 <details closed>
 <summary> <b>Github Stats</b> </summary>